 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

 Eddie Klein was a recording engineer who collaborated with Paul McCartney since the early 1980s.
-He helped to create the Hog Hill Mill Studios, the personal studio from Paul McCartney, and worked with him since then.
+He helped to create the Hog Hill Mill Studios, the personal studio from Paul McCartney, and worked with him since then and till his death in 2020.

 Portrait of Eddie Klein, Club Sandwich N°40, Spring 1986: